"History is the Politics of the past and Politics is the History of the present." Andrew Heywood

 - Develop transferable skills, such as oratory and essay writing skills.

 - Produce students who are critical thinkers and can evaluate arguments through an appreciation of alternative perspectives on key issues.

 - Develop students who are confident enough and passionate enough to take Politics at university.

 At A Level we follow the Edexcel Politics specification.
-In year thirteen pupils explore the key features of domestic British politics and in year thirteen they combine a study of modern political ideologies with an exploration of global politics.
+In Year 12 pupils explore the key features of domestic British politics and in Year 13 they combine a study of modern political ideologies with an exploration of global politics.

-One of our central aims is to produce students who will want to study Politics or Politics related subjects at university.
-Between 2018-2020 16 students went on to study Politics or a combination of Politics with another subject, usually History.
+One of our central aims is to produce students who will want to study Politics or Politics-related subjects at university.
+Between 2018 and 2020, 16 students went on to study Politics or a combination of Politics with another subject, usually History.